-- Development and approval of ICANN's strategic direction, and oversight to ensure the organisation is working consistent with the strategy (development happens in collaboration with the community)Strategic oversight. - Review enterprise risks and ensure that appropriate risk management frameworks are in place within the organization.
-Oversight of enterprise risk work within the organization. - Select the CEO and appoint other officers. - · Setting and overseeing enforcement of conflicts of interest policy. - Set the fiscal year, adopt annual budget, operation and strategic plans, appoint independent auditors and cause the annual financial report to be published. - Overseeing the development of, and approval of, key financial direction. - Review and decide on Supporting Organization recommendations - Review Advisory Committee advice - Appoint and oversee the performance of the Ombudsman. - Consider recommendations from structural organizational reviews. - Selecting PTI Board membership.
+- Development and approval of ICANN's strategic direction, and oversight to ensure the organisation is working consistent with the strategy (development happens in collaboration with the community), - Review enterprise risks and ensure that appropriate risk management frameworks are in place within the organization. - · Select the CEO and appoint other officers. - · Setting and overseeing enforcement of conflicts of interest policy. - Set the fiscal year, adopt annual budget, operation and strategic plans, appoint independent auditors and cause the annual financial report to be published. - Overseeing the development of, and approval of, key financial direction. - · Review and decide on Supporting Organization recommendations - Review Advisory Committee advice - Appoint and oversee the performance of the Ombudsman. - Consider recommendations from structural organizational reviews. - · Selecting PTI Board membership.